 - Once the dough is rolled up, make sure the seam is at the bottom.
 Place in the freezer for 15 minutes to firm up the dough before cutting.

-- Remove from the freezer and brush the dough logs with the egg wash.
+- Remove the dough logs from the freezer and brush them with the egg wash.
 Then sprinkle with the cinnamon-monk fruit topping.

 - Slice the log into 10 equal pieces about 1” thick.